Rendering

 Invalidation sources:

-Best for: interactive UIs, data visualisation, infrequent updates.
+Best for: interactive UIs, data visualization, infrequent updates.

 manual